jesvica/jesvica/README.md

 #### A little bit about me:
 🌱 I'm currently learning JavaScript
 💻 I am studying development because I enjoy the ability to be both technical and creative 🖌️
-🧵 A couple of my hobbies are sewing and gaming 🎮

 <!--
 **jesvica/jesvica** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.